 In most cases, you’ll need a new chainring, cassette, and chain.
 In some cases, you can get away with just installing a new 1x chainring.
 This would be the case if you’re running a 2×11 drivetrain.
 If you’re currently running an older 3x drivetrain, you may also need a new crankset and rear derailleur.

 2x chainrings have a profile that allows for gear changes.
-If the chain slips off, the front derailleur is there to catch it and guide it back on.
+If the chain slips off, the front derailleur is there to catch it and act as a chain guide to direct it back on the cogs.
 Because you won’t have a front derailleur after making the conversion, you would experience more chain drops if you reused one of your old 2x chainrings.
 When installing your new chainring, you may need to use some spacers to position it in the middle to ensure a straight chainline.

 If you’re running a smaller range 8, 9, or 10 speed cassette, you may want to swap it out for a wider range 11 or 12 speed model.
 This isn’t required but you’ll be giving up too much gear range if don’t replace it.
 After all, the whole point of going 1x is to have a similar gear range with less complexity.